Computing Access for People in Extreme Poverty

 Above: Emmanuel Mugisho Murhandikire

-By Emmanuel Mugisho Murhandikire, ATD Fourth World ally in Bukavu, Democratic Republic of Congo
+By Emmanuel Mugisho Murhandikire, ATD Fourth World ally in Bukavu, Democratic Republic of the Congo

 In many countries, access to computers gives citizens a stronger voice in local, regional, and national affairs.
 Information and communication technologies can promote individual and social change, but today the benefits of these technologies are limited to those who know how to use them.
 How can young people living in extreme poverty understand and have knowledge of technologies they don’t have access to?